 How to create trial/demo version of protected workbook

 You may create a trial version of your protected workbook with an adjustable trial period.
-The start date of the trial period will be set as date of the first start of compiled EXE on client’s computer.
+The start date of the trial period will be set as the date of the first start of the compiled EXE on the client’s computer.

 - Check the “Copy protection with registration key” option.

-- Check the “Hardware locking” option if you would like to have your workbook locked to client’s computer id number after the trial period expired.
+- Check the “Hardware locking” option if you would like to have your workbook locked to client’s computer id number after the trial period expires.